Jckf/DH-Support/README.md

 ## Contribution

 There are several ways to contribute to this project.
-You can offer your feedback on [Discord](https://discord.gg/WzCvvJUf), report any issues or bugs you find, or attack an open issue and submit a pull request.
+You can offer your feedback on [the DH Discord](https://discord.gg/xAB8G4cENx) in [this thread](https://discord.com/channels/881614130614767666/1154490009735417989), report any issues or bugs you find, or attack an open issue and submit a pull request.